iansmith/parigot/site/content/posts/binary-editing.md

 of the program that are not needed.

 A closely related feature would be one where a monolith is created for the purpose easing testing--no more complex and unreliable setup scripts for running tests!
+This is even more crucial for integration tests.

+## worlds
+I think a collection of services that work together to reach a common goal or "app" should be called a world.

+When you wind all the services into a binary that is a single process, or more precisely "WASM module", you can call it a "one world".

+Somehow, I need to figure out how to work "one world government" into all this.